 One of the most common mistakes when using Tailwind CSS is misspelling class names.
 It’s easy to make a typo or forget a hyphen, but it can cause your styles to not apply correctly.
 To avoid this, it’s important to double-check your classes and ensure they match the ones provided in Tailwind’s documentation.

 Another common mistake is not understanding the utility classes and their purpose.
-Tailwind CSS is built on the concept of utility-first styling, which means that you can apply styles directly to HTML elements using classes.
+Tailwind CSS is built on utility-first styling, meaning you can apply styles directly to HTML elements using classes.

 However, if you’re not familiar with the utility classes and their specific functionalities, it can be confusing to know which class to use for a particular styling need.
 To overcome this, make sure to thoroughly read and understand Tailwind’s documentation, which provides detailed explanations and examples for each utility class.